corcel/corcel/README.md

 --

 Corcel is a class collection created to retrieve Wordpress database data using a better syntax.
-It uses the Eloquent ORM developed for the Laravel Framework, but you can use Corcel in any type of PHP project.
+It uses the [Eloquent ORM](https://github.com/illuminate/database) developed for the Laravel Framework, but you can use Corcel in any type of PHP project.

-This way you can use Wordpress as back-end, to insert posts, custom types, etc, and you can use what you want in front-end, like Silex, Slim Framework, Laravel, Zend, or even pure PHP (why not?).
+This way, you can use Wordpress as the back-end, to insert posts, custom types, etc, and you can use whatever you want in the front-end, like Silex, Slim Framework, Laravel, Zend, or even pure PHP (why not?).

 ## Installation

-To install Corcel just create a `composer.json` file and add:

-    "require": {
-        "jgrossi/corcel": "dev-master"
-    },

-After that run `composer install` and wait.
+To install Corcel, just run the following command `composer require "jgrossi/corcel":"dev-master"`.

 ## Usage

-First you must include the Composer `autoload` file.
+First, you must include the Composer `autoload` file.

     require __DIR__ . '/vendor/autoload.php';